-Schneider Electric have partnered with Automated Control Logic on a conservation project to restore Galapagos giant tortoise species to their natural habitat.
+Schneider Electric has partnered with Automated Control Logic on a conservation project to restore Galapagos giant tortoise species to their natural habitat.

 According to Schneider, Galapagos giant tortoises are massive herbivores that often reach more than 500 pounds.
 Before humans arrived on the Galapagos Islands, approximately 250,000 tortoises are thought to have lived there, but today, only an estimated 20,000 survive.The Galapagos National Park Directorate and Galapagos Conservancy started the Galapagos Tortoise Restoration Initiative to restore giant tortoise populations to their historical distribution and numbers.
 The project is supported by the Roosevelt Wild Life Station.